Didaca/simpleCalculator/README.md

-# Simple Calculator created with TypeScript.
+# A simple Calculator built with TypeScript.